MickyWoo/wats4000-up-and-running/README.md

         and README.md

     * what's the difference between the `dependencies` and `devDependencies` object in the package.json file?
-        > it would seem like depensencies just rely on vue 2.5.21 and devDependencies rely on vue alongside bable and eslint, template complier.
+        > it would seem like depensencies just rely on vue 2.5.21 which are front-end  and devDependencies rely on vue  alongside bable and eslint, template complier as a devdependency back-end.
         -- so its my assumtion that dependencies are the front page and devDependencie are the backend

     * Explore the `docs` directory.
 What do you see?